Quarterly Enrollment Updates

 How to enroll in an upper division ENVS course: All upper division ENVS courses require ENVS 100/L as a prerequisite.
 To petition to take an ENVS upper division class without the ENVS 100/L pre-requisite, please fill out this petition.
 If successful, students will receive a permission code to enroll during second pass enrollment.
 For more information about enrolling in ENVS courses as an EEB student please contact ENVS Advising at envsugpc@ucsc.edu.

 Did you receive a P grade in a major requirement course in Spring 2020?
 Please note that while your P grade is accepted by the department, it will not show as completed in your Degree Progress Report (DPR) automatically.
 Your DPR does not inform the enrollment system of your prerequisites, so there is no consequence to not having your P grade reflected in your DPR.
+Check with an EEB advisor should you have questions about this.

 Have More Enrollment Questions?
 Please visit the registar website for more FAQs and Enrollment Information.